PeterCampbell8/avian-influenza-analyses/notes-on-data.md

 to see all of the values for a qualifier of the `source` in `FEATURES`

+Frequencies below are based on 87,095 records of PB2 (all from a query of influenza A on 14-Jun-2023)

   * `bio_material` followed by an sample code such as `"CEIRS#..."`  (`SCV:` and `SMMU` also seen).
 See https://www.niaidceirs.org/ceirs-surveillance-data/

   * `collection_date` sometimes just a year, sometimes `%d-%b-%Y`

+  * `db_xref` in about half the entries. format `taxon:#` where the number is the NCBI taxon ID for the flu variant, e.g. https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=931543

   * `lab_host`: sometimes an organism common name.
 Some cell line IDs. sometimes # of passages.
-For PB2 about 15,171 of 87,095 records have something other than "NA" in this field (as of 14-Jun-2023)
+About 1/6 of the records have something other than "NA" in this field.

   * `lat_lon` as expected "[float] {N,S} [float] {E,W}"